apiel/adka/README.md

 > **Note:** `src/assets` is omited from the path of the file.

+## Startup script

+Before to start generating the pages, it might be necessary to setup a working environment, either to bundle some SCSS file or some TS file for the assets, or to initiate a connection to a database.
+To do this, you can use the startup script: `src/start.ts`.
+This file is executed just after cleaning up the destination folder and before pages get generated.

 ## Folder and file structure

 -   pages are in `src/pages`